techstudycell/ESP32-Capacitive-Touch-Sensor-control-Relays-With-TTP223/README.md

 Then you have to connect the Bluetooth App with ESP32.

-Turn ON mobile Bluetooth and Pair the ESP32.
+1. Turn ON mobile Bluetooth and Pair the ESP32.
-Open the Bluetooth Switch App and tap on "Tap to Connect".
+2. Open the Bluetooth Switch App and tap on "Tap to Connect".
-Select the "ESP32_BT" from the list.
+3. Select the "ESP32_BT" from the list.
-Now, you can control the relay from a mobile with Bluetooth.
+4. Now, you can control the relay from a mobile with Bluetooth.
-You have to provide "Nearby Device" Permission to this app.
+5. You have to provide "Nearby Device" Permission to this app.
 Otherwise, it will not be able to search nearby Bluetooth devices.
-Download the Bluetooth App for the ESP32 Bluetooth project.

 ## Now Connect the TTP223 Touch Sensor As Per Circuit
 Now connect the TTP223 Touch Sensor with the PCB as per the circuit.